-Camie Heleski received her PhD in Animal Science with an emphasis in equine behavior and welfare; her MSc was also in Animal Science, with an emphasis in equine nutrition and exercise physiology.
-She has worked at Michigan State University since 1991 as Coordinator of their two-year Horse Management Program.
-Her appointment at MSU is 100% teaching and advising.
-Her applied research interests have revolved around equine behaviour and welfare, horse–human interactions and working equids in developing parts of the world.
-She has been actively involved with the International Society for Equitation Science as a Council member since 2007.
-She served as the Scientific Chair for the NFACC Canadian Equine Welfare Code Committee, and has travelled to Brazil, Mexico, Honduras and Mali in relation to her research/outreach with working equids.
-Dr Heleski grew up on a horse farm where she and her family raised, trained and showed horses.
-She enjoys riding her Arabian gelding, MSU Ducati, in the discipline of dressage.
+Camie Heleski received her Ph.D. in Animal Science with an emphasis in equine behavior and welfare; her M.S. was also in Animal Science, with an emphasis in equine nutrition and exercise physiology.
+She worked at Michigan State University for 25 years as Coordinator of their two-year Horse Management Program.
+In 2016, she began teaching and advising at the University of Kentucky in their Equine Science and Management program.
+Her applied research interests have revolved around equine behavior and welfare, horse-human interactions and working equids in developing regions of the world; more recently she has begun examining issues related to the Thoroughbred racing industry.
+She was actively involved with the International Society for Equitation Science as a Council member for 12 years.
+She served as the Scientific Chair for the NFACC Canadian Equine Welfare Code Committee, and has travelled to Brazil, Mexico, Honduras, Egypt and Mali in support of her research/outreach with working equids.
+Dr. Heleski grew up on a horse farm where she and her family raised, trained and showed horses.
+She enjoys riding her Arabian gelding in the discipline of dressage.
+Camie and her daughter have recently adopted an Off the Track Thoroughbred, named Abu.